👁️ Exhibition # 26

 It’s on the first floor of our house at a quiet street of Lund in southern Sweden, some 90 square meters.
 Visitors tell me it’s more like a home than a gallery.
 That makes me very happy.

 But these days, few can visit.
-The Coronavirus hit my part of the world in March this year, it has changed our lives and society and certainly also the art world.
+The Coronavirus hit the world in March 2020, it has changed our lives and society and certainly also the art world.